pukpukpuk/DataFeed/README.md

 <h3>Where is the config?</h3>

-Also you can access config file by following `Tools/Pukpukpuk/Open DataFeed Config` in Unity menu bar.
+You can access config file by following `Tools/Pukpukpuk/Open DataFeed Config` in Unity menu bar.

 The config is located here: `Assets/Plugins/Pukpukpuk/DataFeed/Resources/DataFeed/`